RizaHKhan/broadstreetads-express/README.md

 ﻿# broadstreetads-express

-Purpose: To auto generate ads that confirm to the size of the container.
+Purpose: To auto generate ads that conform to the size of the container.